viamrobotics/docs/docs/components/encoder/_index.md

 - Absolute encoders which provide angular measurements directly.

 Both encoders are incremental and do not indicate absolute positions.
-Therefore, both the component can only determine the position relative to the starting position.
+Therefore, the component can only determine the position relative to the starting position.

 Most robots with an encoder (quadrature or single phase) need at least the following hardware: